GabrielCastilloH/tryharbor.app/README.md

 # 🌊 Harbor - A Relationship App for Cornell

-A responsive and interactive landing page for Harbor, a relationship app designed by Cornell students for meaningful, personality-based connections.
+A modern, clean landing page for Harbor, a relationship app designed by Cornell students for meaningful, personality-based connections.

 ## 🎨 Design Features

-- **Warm & Trustworthy Design**: Soft gradients and rounded containers
+- **Modern Teal Design**: Clean, professional color scheme
-- **Mobile-First Approach**: Responsive design that works on all devices
+- **Minimalist Approach**: Focused on content without distracting animations
-- **Interactive Elements**: Hover animations, smooth transitions, and modern UI
+- **Mobile-First**: Responsive design that works on all devices
-- **Color Variables**: Easy-to-customize color scheme using CSS variables
+- **Color Variables**: Easy-to-customize teal color palette using CSS variables

 ## 🎯 Key Sections